uio-carpentry/organisational/meetings/230918_board-meeting.md

 ## Amendments to the charter

 * See [Pull request](https://github.com/uio-carpentry/uio-carpentry.github.io/pull/59)
-* The board dicssed the amendment and made a few smaller changes to clarfiy language and roles.
+* The board discussed the amendment and made a few smaller changes to clarify language and roles.
-* it wad decided to give non-present board members an opportunity to review the changes and ask for a vote for approval by mail (2/3 majority requried)
+* it was decided to give non-present board members an opportunity to review the changes and ask for a vote for approval by mail (2/3 majority required)
-* When approved, Lex will merghe the Pull Request
+* When approved, Lex will merge the Pull Request

 ## Elections 2024

 * we discussed terms of current elected board members
 * Anna and Lex indicated a wish to step down from the board
-* Proposed solution is to elect four new mebers, two for three years and two for two years, see table below
+* Proposed solution is to elect four new members, two for three years and two for two years, see table below
-* We also dicussed the case of a person who leaves the board mid-term;
+* We also discussed the case of a person who leaves the board mid-term;
   Lex will propose another amendment to the charter to add wording around this (along the lines of 'the board will find a replacement'), to be voted on at the next board meeting
-* Timeline to the ellection:
+* Timeline to the election:
-  * Septermber/october: all board members concider candidates for the board
+  * September/october: all board members considered candidates for the board
-  * Week 45/46: Sofie will send a draft mail to the community annoucning the elction and recruiting candidates
+  * Week 45/46: Sofie will send a draft mail to the community announcing the election and recruiting candidates
-  * Around November 16th, three weeks before the elctbio, this email will be sent
+  * Around November 16th, three weeks before the election, this email will be sent
   * Board meeting November 21st
   * Yearly meeting with election for 2024 board December 7th